-After 20 years of consulting with more than 20,000 attorneys on lead generation and lead conversion, we have found that the thousands of dollars many law firms spend on generating leads often go to waste for a lack of a singular key item: a good intake system.
+After more than 20 years of consulting with more than 20,000 attorneys on lead generation and lead conversion, we have found that the thousands of dollars many law firms spend on generating leads often go to waste for a lack of a singular key item: a good intake system.

 When a prospect contacts your firm, your intake system is a key deciding factor on whether or not they will make an appointment.
 Over the years, we have secret-shopped hundreds of law firms.
 Frankly, a vast majority are terrible at intake.
 So much so that the mistakes we saw being made again and again led us to develop an intake training program for law firms that we offer as a part of our services.

 Some law firms are starting to realize that they don’t need more leads.
 They need a better lead conversion system.
 Here are 12 intake best practices we teach law firm intake personnel for better lead conversion:

 #1: Have at least one person whose sole job is intake.

 Through calling hundreds of law firms posing as a potential client, we were astonished by how many times the person answering our call act annoyed by the intrusion.
 You need someone performing intake as their primary job.

 Only about 20% of the firms we made secret calls to show us any kind of compassion or empathy when we explained our problem.
 To convert, you have to connect.
 Not many firms are good at this.

 #3: Write down a name and number at the beginning of the call.